GabrielPastorello/NBAChampionPrediction/README.md

-# NBAChampionPrediction
+# NBA Champion Prediction

-Building a machine learning model to predict the NBA Champion and analyze the most impactful variables.
+Building a machine learning model with Python to predict the NBA champion and analyze the most impactful variables.

+Full discussion of development and results obtained on [**Towards Data Science**](https://towardsdatascience.com/predicting-the-nba-champion-with-machine-learning).